The Curriculum

 • The more we detach from these laws we fail.

-Teacher: Today's medical doctors have confirmed with scientific certainty how we stave off illness, and gain happiness, and wouldn’t you know, that what they prescribe boils down to these three very simple concepts.
+Teacher: Today's medical doctors have confirmed with scientific certainty how we stave off illness, and gain happiness, and wouldn’t you know, living according to these principles is not only good for our health, but essential to personal fulfillment and happiness.

 • Human beings were meant to be Remarkable, not ordinary.